Origin and History

 Service during the War

-In 1757, the regiment joined the Army of the Lower Rhine commanded by the Maréchal d'Estrées for the planned invasion of Hanover.
+At the beginning of 1757, was initially posted in Haguenau and Landau.
+It then left these places to join the Army of the Lower Rhine, which was commanded by the Maréchal d'Estrées, for the planned invasion of Hanover.
 At the end of June, it was at the camp of Bielefeld with d'Estrées's main body.
 On July 26, the regiment took part in the Battle of Hastenbeck where it was among the cavalry of the right wing.
 After the victory, it encamped at Grosselsen near Hameln with the main body of the Army of the Lower Rhine from July 31 to August 2.
 After the Convention of Closterzeven, it followed the main body, now led by the Maréchal de Richelieu, who encamped at Halberstadt in Prussian territory from September 28 to November 5.
 The regiment was placed on the left wing of the first line.
 At the end of the year, it took its winter-quarters in the second line of the French army in the town of Hannover.

 In February 1758, when Ferdinand of Brunswick launched his winter offensive in Western Germany, the regiment retired on the Rhine with the rest of the French army.
 From March 30 to April 4, it was on the left wing of the second line of Clermont's Army in the camp of Wesel on the Lower Rhine.
 In April when Clermont redeployed his army along the Rhine, the regiment was stationed in Ossroy (present-day Orsoyerberg).
 After the successful crossing of the Rhine by Ferdinand's army on May 31, the regiment retired towards Rheinberg where it joined Clermont's Army on June 2.
 It remained in this camp until June 12.
 It was placed on the right wing of the second line.
 On June 23, the regiment took part in the Battle of Krefeld where it was placed on the right wing of the second line, under Sourches.
 During this battle, the brigade was one of the few who took an active part in the fighting to cover the retreat of Saint-Germain's Division.
 In Mid August, after Ferdinand's retreat to the east bank of the Rhine, the regiment, as part of the Army of the Lower Rhine now under Contades, recrossed the Rhine to follow the Allies.
 On August 20, it was encamped near Wesel where it was placed on the right wing of the second line.